madcodemonkey/Azure.Search/CustomBlobIndexer/README.md

 This project is designed to do four things
 1. Create an Azure Cognitive Search index (see IndexManipulationFunction.cs and the IndexCreator HttpTrigger)
 2. Trigger when files are uploaded to a blob and put documents in the Cognitive Search index (see BlobTriggerFunction.cs and theBlobTrigger)
 3. Give you a very basic search endpoint (see IndexSearchFunction.cs and the IndexSearch HttpTrigger).
-There is a provided Postman collection to help you do a POST to this endpoint.
+There is a provided Postman collection at the root of this repository to help you do a POST to this endpoint.
 4. Give you a very basic Open AI search that uses Cognitive Search (semantic query type, so it has to be turned on) and then a query to Open AI engine.
 It's loosely based on [this Python example](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/README.md)

 You do NOT have to use the Open AI parts of this example nor do you have to use the search endpoint if all you want is an indexer example.
 This just allowed me a common project to show a simple implementation of each!